Skip to content ↓

 Children should also wear a white polo shirt.
 White polo shirts with the school logo are also available from Identity, but plain white polo shirts are acceptable and are readily available from a variety of shops.

 In addition, girls should wear black trousers, skirts or knee length culottes - not 'leggings' style stretchy trousers.
-In summer, girls may instead wear dark red gingham dresses or the more recent playsuit - as illustrated below.
+In summer, girls may instead wear dark red gingham dresses or playsuit version.
 Boys should wear black trousers or shorts.

-For boys and girls, shoes or plain boots - not sports shoes - should be black with black, white or grey socks or tights - not red or other coloured tights.
-In winter, children may wear boots to walk to school, but should bring black shoes to change into on arrival at school.
+For boys and girls, shoes, plain black boots or plain black trainers are acceptable footwear with black, white or grey socks or tights - not red or other coloured tights.

 Clothing grants to spend on school uniform are available for children who are eligible for free school meals.
 To apply for free school meals and a clothing grant, please visit the Cumbria County Council 'Apply for Free School Meals' page by clicking here.